jlambdev/jlambdev.github.io/README.md

 -   [Salmon and Leek Lasagna](https://jlambdev.github.io/docs/salmonleeklasagna)
 -   Cod in Parsley Sauce
 -   Kanelbullar (Swedish Cinnamon Rolls) ⓥ
--   Forell with Turmeric Onions & Potatoes
+-   Trout with Turmeric Onions & Potatoes

 Recipes marked with ⓥ are vegetarian.
 In some cases they are vegan / plant-based substitutes can be used.